 - Measuring cups and tablespoons

 Step 1: Slice the Steak

-Whether using raw steak or Trifecta’s A La Carte steak, using a sharp knife, thinly slice the steak lengthwise as evenly as possible.
+Whether using raw steak or Trifecta’s Meal Prep steak, using a sharp knife, thinly slice the steak lengthwise as evenly as possible.
 If needed, half the steak across and then slice lengthwise.
 Transfer to a bowl and keep to the side.

 Step 2: Make the Sauce